BIDS/repro-case-studies/case-studies/zzhang.md

+#Enabling Astronomy Image Processing with Cloud Computing using Apache Spark

+Author: Zhao Zhang

 ##### Introduction
 *Please answer these introductory questions for your case study in a few sentences.*

 1) Who are you and what is your research field?
 Include your name, affiliation, discipline, and the background or context of your overall research that is necessary specifically to introduce your specific case study.

+I am Zhao Zhang, a joint postdoctoral researcher at AMPLab and Berkeley Institute for Data Science, University of California, Berkeley.
-My name is Zhao Zhang, and my area of research is computer science with a concentration on apply computer systems to support scientific applications.
-The workflow I describe is the process of building Kira, a distributed astronomy image processing pipeline in the cloud environment.
-We use the SEP library for domain computation, Apache Spark for task coordination and I/O, Apache HDFS for persistent storage.
+The theme of my research is to enable data-driven science with computer systems.

+This case study describes the process of building Kira, a distributed astronomy image processing pipeline in the cloud environment.
+The idea of the Kira project is to explore the applicability of cloud computing based software stack in supporting scientific applications.
+Specifically, we use the SEP (Source Extraction Python) library for domain computation.
+We choose Apache Spark and Hadoop to build the infrastructure of distributed processing and data storage.

 2) Define what the term "reproducibility" means to you generally and/or in the particular context of your case study.

 In the context of my case study, reproducibility has several levels of meanings.
 The very baseline is that users can compile the source code and pass the tests.
-Secondly, users should be able to configure the computer cluster so the can repeat the performance in the documents.
-Since it is impossible for them to repeat the exact number for every single run, a statistical repeat should be fine (average performance with bounded variation).
-Generally for computer system research that involves data, a public availale data source is necessary for the performance to be reproducible.
+Secondly, users should be able to configure the computer cluster so the can reproduce the performance in the documents.
+Since it is impossible to reproduce the exact performance measurement for every single run, a statistical repetition should be fine (average performance with bounded variation).
+Generally for computer system research that involves data, a public available data source is necessary for the performance to be reproducible.

 ##### Workflow diagram